Gabriel Moreno Player Props: Diamondbacks vs. Phillies

 Gabriel Moreno At The Plate

-- Moreno is batting .280 with eight doubles, two home runs and 11 walks.
+- Moreno is hitting .280 with eight doubles, two home runs and 11 walks.

-- In 51 games played this season, he has homered in only two of them.
+- He has hit a long ball in two of 51 games played this season, and in 1.1% of his plate appearances.

-- In 33.3% of his games this season, Moreno has driven in at least one run.
-In four of those games (7.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Moreno has had an RBI in 17 games this year (33.3%), including four multi-RBI outings (7.8%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored at least one run 11 times this year (21.6%), including one multi-run game.
+- In 11 of 51 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.